Discovering Top-k Structural Hole Spanners in Dynamic Networks: Introduction

-\textit{We perform a detailed theoretical analysis of the proposed Tracking-SHS algorithm, and our results show that for a specific type of graph, the Tracking-SHS algorithm achieves 1.6 times of speedup compared with the static algorithm.
-Besides, we validated the performance of Tracking-SHS algorithm and GNN-SHS model by performing extensive experiments on real-world and synthetic datasets.
-Our experimental results show that the Tracking-SHS algorithm is at least 3.24 times faster than the static algorithm.
-In addition, the results demonstrate that the proposed GNN-SHS model is at least 31.8 times faster and up to 2996.9 times faster than the baseline, providing a considerable efficiency advantage in run time.}\\
+{We perform a detailed theoretical analysis of the proposed Tracking-SHS algorithm, and our results show that for a specific type of graph, the Tracking-SHS algorithm achieves a 1.6x speedup compared to the static algorithm.
+Tracking-SHS is designed as a deterministic, algorithmic approach specifically optimized for decremental-only updates in dynamic networks.
+Through worst-case performance analysis, we demonstrate that Tracking-SHS provides consistent, predictable efficiency, making it highly suitable for applications dominated by decremental updates, such as managing outdated links or handling social network disconnections.
+This theoretical foundation offers a reliable benchmark for decremental-case scenarios, assuring performance consistency in strictly defined dynamic environments.
+In contrast, the GNN-SHS model is a machine learning-based approach leveraging Graph Neural Networks to handle both decremental and incremental updates.
+This learning-based model provides adaptability across a variety of network update types, allowing it to capture complex, non-linear patterns in dynamic networks.
+GNN-SHS is trained to generalize across both types of updates, making it valuable for real-world applications where network connections evolve unpredictably and both additions and deletions are frequent.
+By adapting to diverse changes through learned embeddings, GNN-SHS provides a scalable solution.
+We validated the performance of both the Tracking-SHS algorithm and the GNN-SHS model by conducting extensive experiments on real-world and synthetic datasets.
+Our experimental results show that the Tracking-SHS algorithm is at least 3.24 times faster than the static algorithm, verifying its efficiency in decremental-update environments.
+In addition, the GNN-SHS model achieves exceptional speedups, ranging from 31.8x to as high as 2996.9x faster than the baseline, underscoring its considerable efficiency advantage in handling both types of updates in dynamic networks.}